bakgaard/Stories/AdrexTheEngineer/Prologue.md

 It was not a suggestion.
 It was not up to debate.
 Everything would be gone, and if they stayed too long, they would be as well.
-His soulmate had no intentions of objecting.
+The dread in the face of his soulmate showed no intentions of objecting.

-"Get the egg, get a bag to it, take Ildrex under your arm, and get down here."
+"Get the egg, get a bag to it, take Ildrex under your arm, and get down here" he called upstairs, although they kept standing perfectly still.
 As she stood at the top of the stairs, not moving a muscle, a sound of stone and wood being crushed echoed over the city.

-"Now!" he shouted, as he himself started to move to his shop downstairs, where wooden chairs, -doors, -symbols and -tools laid scrambled everywhere on the floor.
+"Now!" he shouted, as he himself started to move to his shop downstairs, where wooden chairs, -doors, -symbols, and -tools laid scrambled everywhere on the floor.
 He forced his way through it all, towards the painting on the wall, which illustrated his father and mother holding hands, with his brother and himself on each of their laps.
 He paused for a split second, as he realized this would be the last time he ever saw them, before he tore it to the ground, revealing a safe in the wall.
-He spun the wheel back and forth as the combination clicked, unlocking the door to the one thing he had inherited from his parents most precious.
+He spun the wheel back and forth as the combination clicked, unlocking the door to the one thing he had inherited from his parents most precious wrapped in a leather pouch.

 A sound of arcane magic and a slight weight change on the wooden floors from the hallway suddenly announces a visitor he had not dared hope for.